NumPy - start

 APT (Debian Linux)

-Packages (with dependencies): python-numpy (Py2.7), python3-numpy (Py3),
+Packages (with dependencies): python-numpy (Py2.7), python3-numpy (Py3).

 INTRODUCTION

 NumPy stands for Numerical Python.
 NumPy is the fundamental package for scientific computing with Python.
-It contains among other things [version 1.16.2 in Debian 10]:
+It contains among other things [version 1.16.2 in Debian 10, version 2.2.0 released 2024-12-0 (for Python 3.10-3.13)]:

 NumPy’s main object is the homogeneous multidimensional array.
 It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called 'axes'.